 - Eat enough protein

-Also, while you get your rest in, come shop our full collection in running gear to help boost your running performance to new levels.
+While you get your rest in, shop our full collection of running gear to help in sending your performance to new levels.